christ-offer/supastack-starter-pack/readme.md

 ## Notes:

 I have purposefully not included any css.
-Why should my opinions matter there.
+This is a starter pack after all.

 There are some classes and id's added in to the HTML, but mostly for htmx functionality.